davidtaiwo4/Phishing-Email-Analysis/README.md

 ## Overview

 This project demonstrates the analysis of a phishing email designed to impersonate Banco Bradesco and Livelo reward services.
-The objective was to identify Indicators of Compromise (IOCs), analyze email headers, inspect sender infrastructure, and determine the malicious intent of the message.
+The objective was to identify Indicators of Compromise (IOCs), analyze email headers, inspect sender infrastructure and determine the malicious intent of the message.

-The investigation involved email header analysis, URL inspection, sender verification, and phishing detection techniques commonly used in Security Operations Center (SOC) environments.
+The investigation involved email header analysis, URL inspection, sender verification and phishing detection techniques commonly used in Security Operations Center (SOC) environments.

 ---